 Louisville real estate is some of the most expensive in Tennessee, although Louisville house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Louisville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Louisville are a mix of both white- and blue-collar jobs.
-Overall, Louisville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Louisville who work in office and administrative support (16.45%), management occupations (14.55%), and healthcare (12.56%).
+Overall, Louisville is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Louisville who work in office and administrative support (14.51%), sales jobs (13.59%), and management occupations (12.21%).

-Louisville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Louisville doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and African languages.